miku/gndzero/README.md

     TEMPDIR = '/tmp'
     HOME = './data'

-Note that both directies must be on the same device.

 Now create the sqlite datebase.
 This will take a while (download, extract, insert):

     $ python gndzero.py SqliteDB